Aria/Concerto Competition Rules

 - Any work for soloist with an orchestral or wind ensemble accompaniment is acceptable for performance.
 Suitable genres include concert/operatic arias, songs, and concerti.
 Budget, time constraints, and ensemble technical demands may render some works unsuitable.
-Dr. McShee and Dr. Nguyen will be the sole judges of suitability.
+Professor Raphel and Dr. Kim will be the sole judges of suitability.
 Potential entrants are advised to consult with them before committing to a work.

 - The music must be memorized for the performance, and it is recommended, but not essential, that it be memorized for the competition as well.
 The memorization requirement can be waived only if the work is relatively new and the student has approval from both his/her studio teacher and the conductor (refer to item #6 regarding suitability).

 - Any accepted contestant who is unable to attend the Competition on November 11th, 2022 or the Concert on February 21st, 2023 will be disqualified.
 Arranging an alternative audition day and time or an alternative performance time is not possible.